twmbx/zambia-income-tax-calc/README.md

 ## A personal exercise.

-Goal: achieve a reactive Tax calculator for Zambian salaries as a way of experimenting with Svelte.
+Goal: achieve a reactive Tax calculator for Zambian salaries as a way of experimenting with Sapper/Svelte.

+**Bonus**: This app runs as a Progressive Web App
 ### Want to try it out?

 Checkout repo, run `yarn run dev`. (or use npm...)